johanix/dns-week-hackathon/README.md

 error reporting mechanism which allows a "provider" to report an "error" back to the zone owner.

 The tentative plan is for the zone owner to publish the location of the error reporting receiver as a DSYNC record.
+The sender tool does a DSYNC lookup to find the error reporting target and sends a TSIG signed NOTIFY-message containing an error message encoded in an EDNS(0) EDE option.

 ### 1.a.
 Define a new DSYNC scheme called "ERROR".

 Use the private DSYNC scheme space.

-my.zone.
-IN DSYNC ANY ERROR 1234 error-receiver.my.zone.
+`my.zone.
+IN DSYNC ANY ERROR 1234 error-receiver.my.zone.`

 ### 1.b.
 Define a new EDNS(0) EDE code for "multi-provider errors".